mariamar95/Greek-Mythology-Quiz/README.md

     - **Play Again Button:** Users have the option to restart the quiz for this page by clicking on the "Play Again" button.
     - **Home Button:** Redirects users to the home page
  - ### Info Page
-   - This page includes instructions on how to play the game and a "BACK" button that takes to back to the home page
+   - This page includes instructions on how to play the game and a "BACK" button that takes users back to the home page.
  - ### Scores Page
     - This page includes a table with the top 5 scores and a button that takes you back to the home page.